webplatform/docs/concepts/Internet_and_Web/The_Web_Standards_Model/index.md

 I went a little overboard with styling up this page, adding some neat background effects in order to show you some of the things that can be accomplished using CSS.

-Line 1 sets some defaults for the document such as text and background color, width of border to add around the text, etc. Some people won’t bother to explicitly state defaults like these, and most modern browsers will apply their own defaults, but it is a good idea, as it allows you more control over how your web site will look across different browsers.
+Line 1 sets some defaults for the document such as text and background color, width of border to add around the text, etc. Some people won’t bother to explicitly state defaults like these, and most modern browsers will apply their own defaults, but it is a good idea, as it allows you more control over how your website will look across different browsers.

 On the next line I’ve set the page to be 800 pixels wide (although I could have specified a percentage here to have the page expand/contract based on the size of the browser window).
 The margin setting I’ve used here will ensure that the page content stays centered in the window.